handabaldeep/cloud-based-evaluation-of-databases/README.md

 # cloud-based-evaluation-of-databases
-This is database benchmark tool we have developed for our Journal - "**Cloud based evaluation of databases using the stock market data**".
+This is a database benchmark tool we have developed for our Journal - "**Cloud based evaluation of databases using the stock market data**".

 ## Workloads